-Madelyn Jordon Fine Art is pleased to present HALF WAY TO REALITY AND A LITTLE BIT LOST, a solo exhibition of recent paintings by French artist SANDRINE KERN.
-This is the artist’s first solo exhibition with MJFA.
-The exhibition will run from January 24 - March 7, 2020, with an opening reception on Friday, January 24, 2020 from 6:00-8:00 p.m.
+Madelyn Jordon Fine Art is pleased to present ABSTRACTLY SPEAKING: SIX + ONE, an exhibition of abstract paintings created by a diverse group of seven artists.
+The selected artists include Marit Geraldine Bostad, Stanley Boxer, Barbara Hirsch, Melissa Meyer, Rebecca Stern, Liz Tran, and Joyce Weinstein.
+The exhibition will run from March 20 - May 2, 2020, with an opening reception on Friday, January 24, 2020 from 6:00-8:00 p.m.
 The public is welcome to attend and meet the artist.

 The exhibition introduces Sandrine Kern’s uniquely ethereal, other-worldly paintings that integrate aspects of figuration and abstraction.
 At first glance, the works suggest traditional landscape, but the idea quickly dissolves into notions of abstraction as her indistinguishable, evocative settings are purposefully clouded or hazed to communicate a fading memory or transmit a feeling of a place that is imagined in the artist’s mind.
 Mostly void of details, the suggestive representations are more of a symbolic reference– a tree here, a hill there, yet nothing is concrete, as if the image is straddling in and out of reality.
 Within well-worked fields of color appear sudden moments of clarity— a tree trunk, a lily pad— via gestural brushstrokes loosely defining a form.
 As Kern states: “My paintings are developed intuitively through multiple layers with imagery that is revealed, then partially hidden, and finally transformed to imbue deeper meaning than representational depiction can express."
 Additionally, in developing these new compositions, Kern lightened her palette, experimenting with softer and warmer color tones, a direct departure from previous works that often employed more somber and moody hues.